Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 What was Kid Rock's peak popularity?

-Kid Rock's commercial peak was 1998-2008.
-'Devil Without a Cause' (1998) went 11x platinum — 14 million copies sold.
-'Bawitdaba,' 'Cowboy,' 'American Bad Ass,' 'Picture' (with Sheryl Crow), and 'All Summer Long' were all massive hits.
-He headlined arenas worldwide and was one of the most recognizable names in rock and rap fusion.
+1998-2008.
+That's the window.
+'Devil Without a Cause' went 11x platinum — 14 million copies.
+'Bawitdaba,' 'Cowboy,' 'American Bad Ass,' 'Picture' with Sheryl Crow, 'All Summer Long' — all massive.
+He headlined arenas worldwide.
+Genuinely one of the biggest names in rock/rap fusion.
+The talent was real.

 Do other politically outspoken artists have the same problem?

-Not all of them.
-The key difference is whether politics replaced the music or supplemented it.
-Bruce Springsteen and Beyonce are openly political but still lead with the art — they sell out stadiums.
-Rage Against the Machine built politics INTO the music from day one.
-The artists who struggle are the ones where the political brand consumed the musical brand entirely, leaving no reason for music fans to buy tickets.
+Nope.
+The difference is whether politics replaced the music or added to it.
+Springsteen and Beyonce are political as hell but still lead with the art — they sell out stadiums.
+RATM built politics INTO the music from day one.
+The artists who struggle are the ones where political brand ate the musical brand entirely.
+When there's no music reason to show up, people stop showing up.

 Keep Exploring